-Today, I’m a Freelance Writer, fulfilling a dream from my youth, using the power of the written word to educate, inspire, and enact change.
-As a globalist, I focus on all types of issues, but in my heart are the challenges I feel will define my time on Earth – the environment, human rights, culture, and equity.
-I’m fiercely anti-consumerist, love nature, and deeply respect cultural knowledge.
 I believe that the key to change lies in the masses, not in the hands of a few in power.
 No system, no matter how entrenched, can survive millions calling for change.
 I hope to play a small role in inspiring that change.

-2011 – Asian Summer – As part of my graduate program, went to Indonesia for an Internship and then Japan for the US Future Leaders Travel Program.
+2011.
+As part of my graduate program, went to Indonesia for an Internship and then Japan for the US Future Leaders Travel Program.

 Can I post content here?

-I want to work with you
+How can I work with you?

-Well, click here to discover the many ways we can work together!
+I am always looking for new people from all around the world to work with!
+Click here to discover the many ways we can work together!

 Yes, you can!
 Click here to sign up and you’ll also get a free copy of my ebook, A Nomad’s Guide to Travel and Life